cfengine/documentation/guide/latest-release/known-issues.markdown

 The items below highlight issues that require additional awareness when starting with CFEngine or when upgrading from a previous version.

-### Showing Classes and variables with cf-promsies

-`cf-promises --show-classes` and `cf-promises --show-vars` will only show classes and variables found on a first pass through the policy, since `cf-promises` does not evaluate agent promises.

 ### Protocol incompatibility between

 The CFEngine protocol versions 1 and 2 are incompatible (the latter is based